AdobeDocs/experience-platform.en/help/destinations/api/export-datasets.md

 +++

-For other datasetFileTypes, see the API reference documentation.
+For other supported values of `datasetFileType`, see the API reference documentation.

 **Response**